Svarsha12/qa-automated-retail-analysis/README.md

 # Overview

 This project demonstrates a complete data pipeline that blends QA automation, data governance, analytics, and interactive dashboards using a realistic retail sales dataset.
-It showcases how you can ensure data quality, perforrm validation using pytest, document metadat, and visualize business and QA metrics using Tableau
+It showcases how you can ensure data quality, perform validation using pytest, document metadata, and visualize business and QA metrics using Tableau

 # Data Source
 https://www.kaggle.com/datasets/shandeep777/retail-supply-chain-sales-dataset